scrupal/scrupal-init/README.md

 The above assumes a `project/Build.scala` style build specification.
 But, if you're using `build.sbt` the important thing to remember is to make all the "scrupal..." settings and to enable the ScrupalPlugin.

 That's it.
-We hope using scrupal-sbt helps make writing your project easier.
+We hope using scrupal-sbt helps make writing your Scrupal based projects easier.

 ## Resources